perfectyorg/perfecty-push-wp/README.txt

 == Changelog ==

 = 1.1.4 =
+* CSS style changes to the bell.
+* Move icon to an svg tag in the HTML as suggested by @stkuhn.
 * Open subscription dialog if the bell is clicked and the user is not subscribed.
-* Move icon to an svg tag in the HTML as suggested by @stkuhn.
+* Fix bug in the Perfecty Push Service Worker detection.
+Issue [#42](https://github.com/rwngallego/perfecty-push-wp/issues/42)

 = 1.1.3 =
 * IP address collection is disabled by default.
 It can be enabled using the "Enable and collect data from users" option in the Segmentation settings.